Anomalous supercurrent and diode effect in locally perturbed topological Josephson junctions

 In the context of quantum spin Hall systems, in Ref.~\cite{Dolcini_2015} it has been shown by scattering matrix formalism that a bare topological JJ, subjected to a longitudinal (parallel to the direction defined by spin-momentum locking) magnetic field, can give rise to the anomalous Josephson effect.
 Moreover, finite supercurrent rectification is present along a single helical edge, while the effect disappears when considering the whole sample~\cite{Dolcini_2015}.

-Inspired by the success in the field of Wigner crys\-tal\-liza\-tion\cite{wt1,wt2,wt3}, in this work we consider a model of a quantum spin Hall-based topological JJ in the presence of a closely spaced local tip.
+Inspired by the success in the field of Wigner crystallization\cite{wt1,wt2,wt3}, where local gating has been proven effective in the manipulation of electrons confined in one dimension, in this work we consider a model of a quantum spin Hall-based topological JJ in the presence of a closely spaced local tip.
 We model different tips that act as local perturbations on the normal region.
 First, we show that a tip capacitively coupled to the edge states does not alter at all the supercurrent.
 Then, we demonstrate that a magnetic tip~\cite{Michlmayr2006, Phark2017, Haze2019} with magnetization parallel to the spin axis defined by spin-momentum locking (here in the $z$-axis) only shifts the current-phase relation (CPR), thus influencing the current at zero phase bias but not the SDE.
 Finally, a magnetic tip with magnetization perpendicular to the previous one (hence along any direction in the $xy$ plane) influences both the current at zero phase bias and the SDE.

 The system is modeled as two one-dimensional channels, located at the opposite sides of the structure.
 Each channel is helical, and the helicity of the two channels is opposite.
-Moreover, the system is partially proximitized by a superconductor so to define a JJ~\cite{Dolcini_2015}, subjected to a magnetic field.
+Moreover, the system is (partially) proximitized by superconducting contacts, so as to define a JJ (see Fig.~\ref{fig:setup_scheme})~\cite{Dolcini_2015}, which can also be subjected to a magnetic field.
 We also assume that only one of the edges (say the upper one) is perturbed by the tip.
 Quantitatively, the model we use is represented by the Bogoliubov-de Gennes Hamiltonian~\cite{Beenakker_1991, Beenakker_1992-I, Beenakker_1992-II}

 Here, $H_{\lambda}$ is the Hamiltonian of the unperturbed edges, with $\lambda=\pm$ for the upper/lower edge, respectively, and $H_t$ describes the interaction with the tip.
 We have

 with the Hamiltonian density (hereafter we set $\hbar=1$)